-19And I consecrate myself for them, so that they also may be consecrated in truth.
-20"I pray not only for them, but also for those who will believe in me through their word, 21so that they may all be one, as you, Father, are in me and I in you, that they also may be in us, that the world may believe that you sent me.m22And I have given them the glory you gave me, so that they may be one, as we are one,23 Sacred Tradition - 3.)
-Hebrews Chapter 1 Verse 1-2 (p.
-1324?)
-(NT towards the back) - ~ "In times past, God spoke in partial and in various ways..... these last days..."
 As anyone who has had a long distance relationship knows, figuring out how to be present to your love can be tough.
 Writing love letters is good, but after awhile, letters are not enough.
 The lover will have to travel to be with the beloved.
-For a time God sent us love letters, then He sent prophets to tell us what He wanted us to know, but it wasn't enough.
+For a time God sent us love letters (the OT), then He sent prophets to tell us what He wanted us to know, but it wasn't enough.
 He came to us.
 The Gospel reading - maybe the most famous Scripture verse of all - John 3:16 "For God so loved the world that He sent His only Son."

 This is Tradition with a capital T.

 The Church also has tradition with a lower case "t".
-The lower case "t" tradition are the things that can and do change.
+The lower case "t" traditions are the things that can and do change.
 Things like the color of the priest's vestments, or receiving Communion in the hand, or certain aspects of the way Mass is celebrated.

 Capital "T" Tradition are the things that God wanted to tell us that will never change.

 This is not tradition in the sense of "well, that's the way we've always done it."
 It is God speaking.
 It is meant as much for us, each one of us personally, today, as when it was first spoken.
 It is living and active.
 God comes to meet us where we are.

+We don't do it because its old, but because it is new.
+It is living.
 Tradition is the living word of the Church.

 It is important to know, that the Bible is not enough without the Tradition that surrounds it.
 It is important to see the value of both together.

-In keeping with God's command the Gospel is handed on in 2 ways - orally and in writing: ~Orally, "by the apostles who handed on, by the spoken word of their preaching, by the example they gave, by the institutions they established, what they themselves had received - whether from the lips of Christ, from his way of life and his works, or whether they had learned it at the prompting of the Holy Spirit."
-(Sacred Tradition) Apostolic Succession - Jesus handed it to the Apostles, who appointed bishops as their successors.
-This living transmission, accomplished in the Holy Spirit, is called Tradition since it is distinct from Sacred Scripture. ~In writing, "by the apostles and other men associated with the apostles who, under the inspiration of the same Holy Spirit, committed the message of salvation to writing."
-(Sacred Scripture) Sacred Tradition, along with Sacred Scripture, together are 2 components of what is known as the Deposit of Faith.
+In keeping with God's command the Gospel is handed on in 2 ways - orally and in writing:

+~Orally, "by the apostles who handed on, by the spoken word of their preaching, by the example they gave, by the institutions they established, what they themselves had received - whether from the lips of Christ, from his way of life and his works, or whether they had learned it at the prompting of the Holy Spirit."
+(Sacred Tradition)

+Apostolic Succession - Jesus handed it to the Apostles, who appointed bishops as their successors.
+This living transmission, accomplished in the Holy Spirit, is called Tradition since it is distinct from Sacred Scripture.

+~In writing, "by the apostles and other men associated with the apostles who, under the inspiration of the same Holy Spirit, committed the message of salvation to writing."
+(Sacred Scripture)

+Sacred Tradition, along with Sacred Scripture, together, are 2 components of what is known as the Deposit of Faith.

 The Deposit of Faith is what God has given us; what He has revealed to us; it is complete.
 It is something given and is done.

 In His Son Jesus, God has said all He was going to say.
 Revelation is closed in Jesus Christ.
 All that must be believed for salvation, has already been revealed.
 Even with the modern problems of today, what has already been revealed will shed light on the truth.
-As the great Doctor or the Church, St. John of the Cross, says, paraphrasing: "God our Father spoke but one word in the eternal silences of the Trinity, his eternal Word: Jesus.
+As the great Doctor of the Church, St. John of the Cross, says, paraphrasing: "God our Father spoke but one word in the eternal silences of the Trinity, his eternal Word: Jesus.
 He has no more to say."
-(The handout - the Deposit of Faith has what Tradition contains).